 Currently only the ashcan version released at GenCon is available.
 Only 250 copies of the ashcan were printed.
 A full distribution copy with final art, index, and corrections was planned but has not been released.

-The ISBN used for this book is the ISBN used for Dire Documents.
+The ISBN used for this book is the same ISBN used for Dire Documents.

 From the book: